Giving Thanks Increases Happiness

 But here’s something to consider, research has proven that intentionally giving thanks for things in your life, even in the tough times, increases your happiness by twenty-five percent!
 Now tell me, who doesn’t want to be twenty-five percent happier?

-In a study done by Emmons and McCullough, it was found that practicing gratitude can enhance happiness levels by approximately 25%.
-In their study, they asked some of the participants to maintain a journal recording things for which they were grateful and a separate group of participants to record things they found annoying.
+In a study done by Emmons and McCullough, they asked some of the participants to maintain a journal recording things for which they were grateful and a separate group of participants to record things they found annoying.
 When the results came back they found that participants in the group monitoring things for which they were grateful had significantly higher levels of well-being than the others.
-It turns out that practicing gratitude increases happiness, optimism, and satisfaction with your life.
+It turns out that practicing gratitude increases happiness, optimism, and satisfaction with your life by approximately 25%.

 It makes sense.
 Whatever you wire your brain to focus on is going to directly impact how you feel.
 Emmons says.
 "When you express a feeling, you amplify it.
 When you express anger, you get angrier; when you express gratitude, you become more grateful."